Concord Naval Weapons Station: War protests

 In 1982, at the height of U.S. intervention in the Central American Crisis, Concord Naval Weapons Station was the site of daily anti-war protests against the shipment of weapons to Central America, including white phosphorus.
 On September 1, 1987, the U.S. Air Force veteran and peace activist Brian Willson was run over by a Navy munitions train while attempting to stop the train by sitting on the railroad tracks outside the compound gates.
 He suffered a fractured skull and the amputation of both his legs below the knee, among other injuries.
 The incident that caused Willson's injury were never prosecuted in criminal court, but a civil suit was filed and an out-of-court settlement was awarded.

 In the days afterward, thousands participated by protesting the actions of the train's crew and the munitions shipment, including Jesse Jackson and Joan Baez.
-During the demonstration, anti-war protesters dismantled several hundred feet of Navy railroad tracks located outside of the base, while police and U.S. marines looked on.
+During the demonstration, anti-war protesters dismantled several hundred feet of Navy railroad tracks located outside of the base, while police and U.S. Marines looked on.
 Billy Nessen, a prominent Berkeley-based activist, was subsequently charged with organizing the track removal, and his trial resulted in a plea bargain that involved no jail time.

+Throughout 1987 and 1988 there was a sustained 24 hour vigil present at the tracks in Concord to protest U.S. support of the Nicaraguan Contras and El Salvadorian "Death Squads."
+Protesters sat on the tracks and blocked trains carrying explosives bound for Central America on an almost daily basis.
+These arrests resulted in three different court trials in which one defendant was acquitted and 31 others had their cases thrown out/abandoned due to hung juries.
+Many more "arrests" resulted in dropped or no charges and varying lengths of jail stay (with no charges).